Tools & Resources I Use Every Day as a Designer – Part One: HardwarePosted on 29

 I take the 11″ MacBook Air traveling and hardly ever take the MBP now.
 The Air is super light weight, tiny and handles all my design & media needs when on the go.
 A highly recommended combination.

 My iPhone is rarely out of site and is probably used the most out of all my hardware.
-My most used apps include Tweetdeck, The Weather Channel, New York Times, Spotify, Facebook & NYC Subway.
+My most used apps are all the main social apps, Spotify, Camera+ and NYC Subway.
 The iPhone is also used as my calendar, alarm clock, email center, site monitor, music player, etc. It’s a smart phone indeed.

 I’ve had this mouse for a few years now and still love it.
 It was previously called Logitech MX Revolution but since undergoing a few refinements is now called Performance MX.
 Why do I love it?
 It has a neat ‘infinite scroll’ feature and is extremely comfortable in my large hands, as apose to the Magic Mouse which gives me cramps.